Our mission is to tame DevOps in a Kubernetes world.

 - Developer output is focused on delivering value to users through services.
 Since developers can create, tune, and change their microservices-based on observed behaviour, development is now driven by iterating fast based on changing user needs, not requirements documents.

 This change in the development process introduces new challenges.
 For development, how do you find and catalogue all the services required for an application?
 For testing, how do you set up a productive inner dev loop?
 A team of developers working on their service disrupts the up and downstream service unless everyone has a copy of the entire application.
 For deployment, the configuration is now done as a service, not in a classic code, delivering WAR/JAR/RPM.
 Integration with K8s CI/CD systems or the ability for developers to package and deploy their code on their own is now critical.
 Finally, for release/run, ops needs to figure out how to make each microservice work with the edge.
 Ticketing overload occurs unless ops can maintain some amount of central control while allowing developers the ability to do self-service.

-Founded in 2014, Datawire is leading the way for producing the tools necessary to support developer self-service.
+Founded in 2014, Ambassador Labs (previously Datawire) is leading the way for producing the DevOps stack for Kubernetes.
 Our open-source Ambassador API Gateway and Ambassador Edge Stack are the most popular Kubernetes edge applications.
-Datawire is backed by top tier venture capital firms, including Trinity, Matrix, and the Four Rivers Group.
-Our leadership team has a history of building and scaling successful companies such as Rapid 7, Duo Security, New Relic, Dell and NetApp.
+Ambassador Labs is backed by top tier venture capital firms, including Trinity, Matrix, and the Four Rivers Group.
+Our leadership team has a history of building and scaling successful companies such as Rapid 7, Duo Security, New Relic, Dell, and NetApp.
 We attract the world's best engineers who are excited to work some of the most challenging engineering problems in the Kubernetes ecosystem.
-Headquartered in Boston, Datawire has additional locations in Portland, Montreal, and London.
+Headquartered in Boston, Ambassador Labs has additional locations in Portland, Montreal, Stockholm, and London.